Your quintessential guides to Japan, Southeast Asia and India.

 Drive to Karakol, stopping at Semenov Gorge for a gentle hike, and Kyrchyn Jailoo ethnic village en route.
 This afternoon visit the Przhevalsky Museum, dedicated to the Russian explorer, and visit the striking Holy Trinity Orthodox Church and the Chinese mosque.

 Rise early to immerse yourself in the hustle and bustle of Karakol's Sunday morning animal market which rivals Kashgar's famous animal market.
 In the afternoon, travel to the Jeti-Oguz Gorge for a walk through the canyon of red sandstone.
 Visit an Irdyk village and enjoy a home-cooked dinner with a local Dungan family.
-This evening enjoy a home-cooked dinner with a local Dungan family.

 Depart Karakol early and travel to Skazka Canyon, also known as Fairy Tale Canyon, due to its unusual shapes and colours.
 Travel further to the village of Bokonbaevo to watch an eagle hunting demonstration, a millennia-old Kyrgyz tradition practised with majestic golden eagles.
 Continue to Naryn, where you will stay the night.